mewfree/personal-website-gatsby/src/pages/blog/adwords-create-entities/index.md

 ---
 path: "/blog/adwords-scripts-create-ads"
 date: "2018-04-20"
-title: "AdWords Scripts: Programmatically Create Ads"
+title: "Google Ads Scripts: Programmatically Create Ads"
 tags: ["adwords", "scripts", "adwords scripts", "automatically", "programmatically", "create entities", "create ad groups", "create keywords", "create ads"]
 ---

-# How to create entities from AdWords Scripts
+# How to create entities from Google Ads scripts
-Today I'm going to introduce a new concept from AdWords Scripts: `Builders`!
+Today I'm going to introduce a new concept from Google Ads scripts: `Builders`!
 For reasons unknown to me, builders are available for ad groups, keywords and ads but not campaigns...
 Though I might share a few tricks with you later on how to circumvent that 😉.